-- History is who we are and why we are the way we are.

-- David McCullough, American historian

 - why people study the past;

 - the role of decision making in determining history;

 - terms: history, philosopher.

 History is the story of the successes and failures from the past that shaped our world today.
 We study history to learn about the decisions people have made across time that shaped who we are today.
 If we understand our past, we can make better decisions today, and that will move us into the future in a positive way.